 - Significant delays between sales and payment receipts

 The last two issues are mutual in that Amazon has control of a significant portion of FBA merchants' funds and the ability to purchase the inventory merchants rely on before most sellers can afford to do so.
 This makes FBA-specific financing solutions advantageous, as we'll discover later.

 Of course, both Amazon and their third-party merchants are continually weighing these pressures against the fewer, albeit impactful, benefits of enduring the above difficulties, like having:

 - Access to Amazon's immense market base

 - The ability to leverage Amazon features, such as ultra-fast shipping and Prime deals

 - Much less day-to-day involvement in your business operations

-Next, we’ll discuss the effect these factors have on sellers – followed by the most strategic financing method for making the most of Amazon FBA services while mitigating as many drawbacks as possible.
+So, what effects do these factors have on sellers, and what are the most strategic financing methods for making the most of Amazon FBA services?

 How Cash Flow Affects Your Amazon Seller Business